Jack Swigert

 John Leonard Swigert Jr. (August 30, 1931 – December 27, 1982) was an American NASA astronaut, test pilot, mechanical engineer, aerospace engineer, United States Air Force pilot, and politician.
-In April 1970, as command module pilot of Apollo 13, he became one of twenty-four astronauts who flew to the Moon.
+In April 1970, as command module pilot of Apollo 13, he became one of 24 astronauts who flew to the Moon.
+Due to the "slingshot" route around the Moon they chose to safely return to Earth, the Apollo 13 astronauts flew farther away from Earth than any other astronauts before or since, though they had to abort the Moon landing.

 Before joining NASA in 1966, Swigert was a civilian test pilot and fighter pilot in the Air National Guard.
 After leaving NASA, he ran for Senate but lost in a primary election against Bill Armstrong.
-Later he ran for Congress, but while running was diagnosed with cancer.
+Later he ran for Congress, but was diagnosed with cancer while running.
 He won the election for Colorado's new 6th district in 1982, but died before being sworn in.

 Early life

-John Leonard Swigert Jr. was born on August 30, 1931, in Denver, Colorado, to parents John Leonard Swigert Sr. (1903–1973) and Virginia Swigert (1906–1993).
+John Leonard Swigert Jr. was born on August 30, 1931, in Denver, Colorado to parents Dr. John Leonard Swigert Sr. (1903–1973) and Virginia Anne Swigert (née Seep; 1906–1993).
 Swigert's father was an ophthalmologist.
 At the age of 14, he became fascinated by aviation.
 While he would have been content just watching planes take off from nearby Combs Field, young Jack became determined to do more than be a spectator.
 He took on a newspaper route to earn money for flying lessons, and by age 16 he was a licensed private pilot.
 He was a member of the Boy Scouts of America and attained the rank of Second Class Scout.
-He attended Blessed Sacrament School, Regis Jesuit High School, and East High School, from which he graduated in 1949.
+He attended Blessed Sacrament School, Regis Jesuit High School and East High School, from which he graduated in 1949.

-Swigert received a Bachelor of Science degree in mechanical engineering from the University of Colorado in 1953, where he also played football for the Buffaloes.
-He later earned a Master of Science degree in aerospace engineering from the Rensselaer Polytechnic Institute (Hartford campus) in 1965, and a Master of Business Administration degree from the University of Hartford in 1967.
+Swigert received a Bachelor of Science degree in mechanical engineering from University of Colorado in 1953, where he also played football for the Buffaloes.
+He later earned a Master of Science degree in aerospace engineering from Rensselaer Polytechnic Institute (Hartford campus) in 1965, and a Master of Business Administration degree from University of Hartford in 1967.

 His recreational interests included golf, handball, bowling, skiing, swimming, and basketball.
 His hobbies included photography.